AtharvaPadhye/Recon/README.md

 The API will be available at `http://localhost:8000` and includes automatic Swagger UI documentation at `http://localhost:8000/docs`.

+Cross-origin requests from `http://localhost:8000` and pages served via `file://` are allowed so the included frontend can communicate with the API.

 ## Example Endpoints

 You can test the API using `curl`, Postman or any HTTP client.